BirtasAdrian/BirtasAdrian/README.md

 - 👋 Hi, I’m Birtas Adrian
 - 👀 I’m interested in Quality Assurance Software Testing
 - 💞️ I’m looking to collaborate on QA Software Testing opportunities.
-- Currently I'm learning Manual Testing from Ctrl+n by Bittnet training.
+- Currently I'm learning QA Manual Testing from Ctrl+n by Bittnet Training.
 Link course: https://www.ctrln.ro/cursuri/software/software-tester-qa-manual-curs-it/

 I'm an ambitious person who loves to evolve by learning new things with patience and optimism.
 I always love to search for new things in order to develop a better version of me.